Mukku-Pratap-Reddy/Mukku-Pratap-Reddy/README.md

 ## Hi there 👋

-I’m currently teaching C Programming and Python in Telugu with easy to understand examples for beginners I’m currently learning about GitHub
+I’m currently teaching C Programming and Python in Telugu with easy to understand examples for beginners.

+I’m currently learning GitHub

 My YouTube Channel Link : www,youtube.com/TeluguSoft
 <!--